ZhifangSun/c2-llm-agent-governance-simulator/docs/SIMULATOR_SPECIFICATION.md

 All nine L9 parameter rows are evaluated on the same 2,700 calibration scenarios.
 The selected default is a calibration-informed conservative default, not the unconstrained range-optimal setting.
 The pre-test constraints are `theta_e >= 0.55` and `p_q <= 0.82`.

-The sensitivity diagnostic uses common random numbers: each of the six settings is evaluated with the same 20 diagnostic seeds, the same 500 scenarios per seed, and the same stochastic stream within each seed.
-The factorial diagnostic also uses common random numbers: each of 10 diagnostic seeds evaluates the complete 32-combination design on the same 1,000 scenario/candidate sets and the same stochastic stream within that seed.
-The exported factorial effects report seed-level means, seed-level standard deviations, and empirical percentile ranges.
+The sensitivity diagnostic uses 20 stochastic replications on a fixed 500-scenario subset.
+Within each replication, all six settings share common random numbers and the same stochastic stream.
+The factorial diagnostic uses 10 stochastic replications on a fixed 1,000-scenario subset.
+Within each replication, all 32 combinations share common random numbers and the same stochastic stream.
+These diagnostics isolate parameter and mechanism changes from mechanism-level stochastic variation; they should not be read as independent scenario resampling.
+The exported factorial effects report seed-level means, seed-level standard deviations, and observed seed-level ranges.

 ## Alternative Rule-Audit Evaluator